-The County had adopted the California Department of Water Resources' Model Water Efficient Landscape Ordinance (MWELO) which contains standards for drought tolerant vegetation types.
+The County had adopted the MWELO which contains standards for drought tolerant vegetation types.
 The intent of this measure is covered by CAP Measure GOV-WA-02 requires the County to evaluate irrigation practices for existing turf to achieve water savings.